 Welcome, and thank you for picking PayGo as your point-of-sale solution!
-Your software can do many mighty things, but we’ll get you started with the basics so you can get your system up and running in no time.
+Your software can do many mighty things, but we’ll get you started with the basics so you can get your software up and running in no time.

 Note: In your Admin Central screen, you can click the QuickStart button on the left side of your screen.
-This will open up a quick-start wizard that will help get you started on your new PayGo system.
+This will open up a quick-start wizard that will help get you started on your new PayGo software.
 For more information on your central screens, see PayGo’s Central Screens.

 JUMP TO SECTIONS: